stianlik/bash-workspace/README.md

 Usage
 -----

-### Get a list of all available commands (assuming you defined an alias as in step 2)
+### Get a list of available options (assuming you defined an alias as in step 2)

     w help

 ### Example: Working on a project named awesome